You Gotta Get Yourself Connected

 I am delighted to announce that the updated version of the book will be officially launched at the BPM | PRO show in Birmingham this October.
 I shall be in attendance on both days to meet friends old and new, so please come along and say hello.
 I will be presenting a new seminar (more information in the panel below) and it will also be my pleasure to answer any questions you may have regarding anything relating to performance, marketing or running your DJ business.

-The full article can be found in Pro Mobile Issue 85, Pages 62-64.
+The full review can be found in Pro Mobile Issue 85, Pages 62-64.